“Nobody Died At Sandy Hook”

 The well-known photograph of Soto’s class of first grade students is an elaborate composite, released in a small format, low quality image.
 Soto is wearing the exact same outfit seen in another photo with green foliage background, although there she faces the other direction; that image was merely flipped and inserted into the class picture.” pgs.
 78-79

-Yes, Vicki is wearing the same outfit in both pictures, but that’s not proof of anything other than the fact that she liked it.
-And reader “Heather” offers up another possible explanation:
+Now, about Vicki wearing the same outfit in both photos: yes, she is, but that’s hardly proof of anything beyond her liking it.
+Reader “Heather” offers another reasonable explanation:

 I also wanted to comment on Victoria wearing the same clothes in the class photo as she is in the foliage photo.
 There’s actually a more compelling reason for it other than she just liked that outfit.
 Teachers sit for their individual photo on picture day and then they pose with their students for the class pic which is given out with the student’s purchased photo package.
 That explains why she’s wearing the same outfit in both.
 If we saw the foliage photos for each of those kids in the class photo, I guarantee they’d be wearing the same clothes in both photos.